autogluon/autogluon/docs/tutorials/multimodal/index.md

 It offers support for an array of tasks, encompassing classification, regression, object detection, named entity recognition, semantic matching, and image segmentation.
 AutoMM represents a state-of-the-art and user-friendly solution, empowering multimodal AutoML with foundation models.

-In the following, we decomposed the functionalities of AutoMM and prepared step-by-step guide for each functionality.
+In the following, we decompose the functionalities of AutoMM and prepare step-by-step guide for each functionality.

 ## Text Data -- Classification / Regression / NER